-Pottering around Ayrshire we’d passed several signs for Soutar Johnnie’s Cottage.
+Pottering around Ayrshire recently we passed several signs for Soutar Johnnie’s Cottage.
 Intrigued we decided to check it out.
 If you’re familiar with the Burns poem ‘Tam O’Shanter’, you’ll recognise Soutar Johnnie as Tam’s drinking crony.

-I’ve loved the tale of Tam O’Shanter since I was a wee bairn (little child).
+I’ve loved the tale of Tam O’Shanter since I was a bairn (child).
 I always preferred stories about creepy and magical beasties, over those about adventurous, posh kids drinking lashings of ginger beer.
-As a student I was taught Scottish Literature by a fabulous, eccentric called Professor Jack.
-In lectures, he’d recite Tam O’Shanter from memory as he leapt around the room, arms flailing.
+As a student, I was taught Scottish Literature by a fabulous, eccentric called Professor Jack.
+In lectures, he’d recite Tam O’Shanter from memory as he leapt around, arms flailing.
 He was a joy to watch and always had me enthralled.

 Souter Johnnie’s Cottage is located in Kirkoswald, where Rabbie attended the village school.
-With thatched cottages and an old ruined kirk and kirkyard the village has a timeless, old world feel.
+With thatched cottages an old ruined kirk and kirkyard, the village has a timeless, old world feel to it.
 Souter Johnnie clearly wasn’t expecting us, as we arrived to find his house closed.
 Thankfully, it was only closed temporarily for renovations.

 Undeterred, we decided to check out the old ruined kirk and kirkyard instead.

 “Maybe Souter Johnnie’s in here?”, I suggested.
-I was right – not only was he in there, he was alongside his literary buddies Tam O’Shanter and Kirkton Jean.
-We found Robert Burns’ grandparents, and his old school master buried there too.
+I was right – not only was he in there, he was buried alongside his literary buddies Tam O’Shanter and Kirkton Jean.
+We found Robert Burns’ grandparents too and his old school master.

 And at his elbow, Souter Johnny,